-B. Owes a fiduciary duty to the program and shall monitor and issue recommendations regarding the program's financial solvency;
+B. Owes a fiduciary duty to the program to ensure its financial solvency;

 C-B. Shall propose changes to or advise the administrator on the laws, rules, administrator policies and other significant issues related to paid family leave benefits and paid medical leave benefits;